Waaatza/SplitViewBundle/readme.md

 Replace $id1, $id2 with the object IDs you want to open.

 ### Method 2: Context Menu
-Right-click on an object in the tab bar -> Select "Add to SplitView".
+Right-click on an object in the tab bar -> Select "Open in SplitView".

 ![Context Menu](./public/images/splitview-context-menu.png)